aapetsi/url_shortner/README.md

 ##### TO RUN THE FRONTEND REACT APPLICATION

-You can run the frontend application in two ways - either from the root of the application or by changing to the client directory and running the start script
+You can run the frontend application in two ways - either from the server directory of the application or by changing to the client directory and running the start script

-1. Running the frontend app from the application root<br>
+1. Running the frontend app from the server directory<br>
    Simply run `npm run client`.
 This should spin up a developement server on port `1234`.
 You can then view the app by visiting `http://localhost:1234` in your browser

 2. Running the app from the `client` directory<br>
-   Change into the client directory and run `npm start`.
+   Change into the client directory `cd client/` and run `npm start`.
 This should spin up a developement server on port `1234`.
 You can then view the app by visiting `http://localhost:1234` in your browser

 To run the test suites for the frontend app:
 `npm run test:watch` - runs the tests in watch mode